Three recording modes

 Trigger:

-Output: one full Markdown session in your Library folder with transcript, summary, and action items.
+Output: one full Markdown recording in your Library folder with transcript, summary, and action items.

 Voice notes (coral)